-Delivered on-client sites for groups, the course runs across four days and is structured to ensure all operators receive appropriate instruction and practical operation time.
+Delivered on-client sites for groups, this course runs across four days and is structured to ensure all operators receive appropriate instruction and practical operation time.

-No additional logbook hours are required – this is a full start to finish course delivery, anywhere in Queensland.
+No additional logbook hours are required — this is a complete start to finish course delivery, anywhere in Queensland.

-Whilst there are no formal pre-requisites, ideally, this program is for those with previous experience operating heavy machinery of some description.
-We will work with the employer and employee to develop a training solution and strategy that reflects the workplace, equipment and level of experience.
+We will work with the employer and employees to devise a training strategy that is appropriate for their workplace, available equipment and level of experience.